 Left, Right, or Straight Up the Gut: Magma Keep's start areas are on directly opposite sides of a wide chunk of stone.
 Player B can choose to send his force straight up the middle of the central keep or advance along the ledges to the right or left.
 The other player, Player A, must go right or left before having the option to cut into the middle.
-Given that each side has a victory area along one of the edges, it's possible that either side could attempt to barricade itself along an edge.
+Given that each side has a victory area along one of the edges it's that each side has a victory area along one of the edges, it's possible that either side could attempt to barricade itself along an edge.